-Questions to consider Information to consider (where relevant to research experience/opportunity) Do you have any serious concerns about the applicant's track record and potential to establish, re-enter or progress their career in research relative to opportunity?
-As evidenced by narrative CV and referee comments Do you have any serious concerns about the clear articulation of a research plan with high likelihood to deliver research outcomes?
+Questions to consider Information to consider (where relevant to research experience/opportunity) Do you have any serious concerns about the applicant's potential as a future research leader, which may include: vision for their field of work, potential benefits for Aotearoa New Zealand, team leadership, knowledge transfer activity, and where applicable: entrepreneurial activity and giving effect to the Vision Mātauranga policy.
+As evidenced by narrative CV, visionary statement (including how an applicant's fellowship can contribute to positive outcomes for Aotearoa New Zealand), and referee comments.
+Do you have any serious concerns about the applicant's track record and potential to establish, re-enter or progress their career in research relative to opportunity?
+As evidenced by narrative CV, visionary statement (including how an applicant's fellowship will support their career development) and referee comments.
+Do you have any serious concerns about the clear articulation of a research plan with high likelihood to deliver research outcomes?
 As evidenced by the research plan and referee comments about the research plan.
 Where relevant, proposals should consider the relation of the research to the themes of Vision Mātauranga and broader engagement with Māori.
-Do you have any serious concerns about the host's capability to support the Fellow (including cultural support and commitment to embedding Te Tiriti o Waitangi) throughout the Fellowship?
-As evidenced by the host support document
+Do you have any serious concerns about the host's capability to support the Fellow (including cultural support and pastoral care) throughout the Fellowship?
+As evidenced by the host support document.